choopsit/servers/README.md

     './samba4ad.py [-h]' as root or using 'sudo'

 ### saltmaster.py:
-Install a Debian SaltStack master
+Install a SaltStack master on Debian

     './saltmaster.py [-h]' as root or using 'sudo'